rb643/dti/README.md

 - Matlab 2014B or higher
 - Brain Connectivity Toolbox functions

-* so far only tested on Mac iOS El Capitain
+Note: so far only tested on Mac iOS El Capitain